 Details of the Recall

-According to documents filed with the National Highway Traffic Safety Administration (NHTSA), the safety concern is that some seat occupants may find this to be an inconvenience and therefore, will not use the seatbelt at all, which increases the risk of serious injury during a crash.
+According to documents filed with the National Highway Traffic Safety Administration (NHTSA), the safety concern is that some seat occupants may find this to be an inconvenience and therefore, will not use the seatbelt at all, which increases the risk of serious injury during a car crash.

 Occupants will not receive any advance warning of the retractor’s failure.
 This particular recall affects certain C-Class Cabriolets that are equipped with the Pre-Safe system.
 Owners will be notified by mid-March.
 When the recall begins, dealerships will check the retraction function of the front seatbelts and, if necessary, adjust the damping foam within the B-pillars at no cost to consumers.